nohevog1/classes-2/class-12/README.md

 * demo #2: https://umbcvis.github.io/classes/class-12/county.html

-If you look at the code, you'll the two demos differ by only 4 lines:
+If you look at the code, you'll see that the two demos differ by only 4 lines:

     // Remove all counties except the county with FIPS code = 003 svg.selectAll('path.tract')